We Only Represent Clients In Michigan

 In Michigan, There is No Romeo and Juliet Law

 In many states, statutory rape laws permit consensual sexual contact between adolescents who are close in age.
 These exceptions are known as close-in-age exceptions, or “Romeo and Juliet” laws.
-Michigan law does not have a close-in-age exemption – in Michigan, it is possible for an 18-year-old to be charged with criminal sexual conduct for engaging in consensual sex with a 15-year-old partner.
+Michigan does not have a broad close-in-age exemption.
+As a result, it is legally possible in Michigan for an 18-year-old to be charged with criminal sexual conduct for engaging in consensual sex with a 15-year-old.

 We Only Represent Clients In Michigan

 In Michigan, the age of consent plays a crucial role in defining the legality of sexual relationships involving minors and adults.
-Understanding these laws is essential to ensure compliance and avoid potential criminal charges.
+Being familiar with these laws is essential to staying compliant and avoiding potential criminal charges.

 According to Michigan law, the minimum age for consensual sex with an adult is 16 years old.
-Individuals aged 15 or younger are unable to legally give consent to sexual activity, and adults engaging in such activities may face charges of statutory rape.
-These laws aim to protect minors from exploitation and ensure their safety and well-being.
+Individuals aged 15 or younger are unable to legally give consent to sexual activity, and adults engaging in such activities may face charges under Michigan’s Criminal Sexual Conduct (CSC) statutes.
+These laws are designed to protect minors from exploitation and abuse.

-It’s important to note, however, that Michigan statutory rape laws establish a higher age of consent of 18 years old when an older individual holds an authoritative position, such as a teacher.
+It’s important to note, however, that Michigan statutory rape laws establish a higher age of consent of 18 years old when an older individual holds an authoritative position, such as teachers, school employees, coaches, or foster care providers.
 This provision prohibits any sexual relations between high school or grade school teachers and their students.

 A conviction for statutory rape carries severe consequences, including social stigma, difficulty in securing employment, and loss of educational opportunities.
 The legislature in Michigan has enacted laws to safeguard individuals who have not reached the designated age, recognizing their incapacity to provide consent for sexual activity.